 Exercise appropriately to balance your stress.
 This is key.
 Nothing will derail your efforts towards consistency more than doing too much.
 If you are tired or run down tune into your body and rest.
 You could try some gentle breath-based exercises instead.

 Lastly, it’s important to be realistic and flexible in your approach to movement.
 We can have the best of intentions and set goals to work out 6 days a week, but some weeks it won’t happen.
 Learning to be ok with this and not viewing it as a failure is critical for building long-term habits and health.
-Small changes reap bigger results over time if you are consistent, than four weeks of intense, vigourous changes.
+Small changes reap bigger results over time if you are consistent than four weeks of intense, vigorous changes.